cristinazaharia/E-EvaluatingDidacticActivity/README.md

-# e-evaluare-profesori
+# E-EvaluatingDidacticActivity

 *Note: unfinished

-  E-EvaluareProfesori is a Java web application that uses JavaServer Faces framework and integrates PrimeFaces for the GUI.
+  E-EvaluatingDidacticActivity is a Java web application that uses JavaServer Faces framework and integrates PrimeFaces for the GUI.
 It uses Model-View-Controller architectural style, Glass Fish Server and MySql.
   The purpose of the application is allowing students in a faculty to review the didactic activity.
 Both students and professors have an account that can use to log in.
   After the student logged in, he/she can see their personal information as shown below: